JouvalSomer/FYS-STK3155/Project 3 - Inverse Physics Informed Neural Network Problem/README.md

 ## Estimating the diffusion coefficient of an MRI tracer using Physics Informed Neural Networks (PINNs)
 ---
 ### Problem statment:
-> In hopes of getting a better understanding of the glymphatic system and to demonstrate the potential of PINNs we want to, in this study, apply a physics-informed neural network to investigate the diffusive properties of a tracer molecule observed via MRI imaging over a period of 48 hours.
-Since it has been shown that PINNs struggle with noisy data (Zapf et al. 2022), we will for simplicity reasons use synthetically made simulated MRI-like images.
-Alongside the images we will apply the diffusion equation as our physical insight to solve the inverse problem of discovering the diffusion coefficient for this process.
+> In hopes of getting a better understanding of the glymphatic system and to demonstrate the potential of PINNs we want to, in this study, apply a physics-informed neural network model to investigate the diffusive properties of a tracer molecule observed via MRI imaging over a period of 48 hours.
+We will for simplicity use synthetically made simulated MRI-like images with no noise alongside the diffusion equation to try to predict the concentration and estimate the diffusion coefficient of the tracer.
 ---

 ### In this GitHub repo you'll find two folders.
 One folder, src, containing the source files and the data that was used, and one, results, containing the results.